 The internet offers a wealth of opportunity for staying in touch with family and friends; gathering helpful information, even paying bills and shopping from the comfort of your own home.
 If you have never used the internet before it can seem daunting but once you take small steps you will find it is much more accessible than you might first believe.

-Make a cup of tea and take time to read this guide in full and then you can work through it section by section as you implement some of the ideas and enter the wonderful world of the internet.
+Make a cup of tea and take the time to read this guide in full and then you can work through it section by section as you implement some of the ideas and enter the wonderful world of the internet, bought to you by London IT support company, Cheeky Munkey.

 If you don’t want to start immediately with a computer at home your local library should have PCs available where you can familiarise yourself with introductory computer skills and they may even offer beginner’s internet classes.
 This can be a worthwhile place to start.
 If you feel ready to connect to the internet from home, let’s explore what you will need.